xu-siying/STAT7008-Financial-Chatbot-Project/README.md

 ## 2. Frontend (frontend/)

--** index.html** : Main HTML file for chatbot interface, where users input questions and view responses.
+- **index.html** : Main HTML file for chatbot interface, where users input questions and view responses.
--** style.css** : Contains CSS styling for chatbot interface elements.
+- **style.css** : Contains CSS styling for chatbot interface elements.
--** app.js** : Manages JavaScript logic for handling user input, making API requests, and updating the UI.
+- **app.js** : Manages JavaScript logic for handling user input, making API requests, and updating the UI.
--** assets/** : Static assets like images, icons, or any other front-facing files required by the frontend.
+- **assets/** : Static assets like images, icons, or any other front-facing files required by the frontend.

 ## 3. Server Setup (server.py)